Compression is the foundation to thicker, more controlled mixes.

-In this complete guide, I’m going to teach you everything you need to know about this powerful trick.
-By the end, you will feel confident with this versatile technique and be able to use it to improve your mixes.
+In this complete guide, I’m going to teach you everything you need to know to use this powerful trick.

 - What is Parallel Compression?